Reserve Your Spot with Confidence! Full Refunds with 24 Hrs Notice. Reschedule at any point, even after tour, if space allows!

 Airport Supersaver

-The nice thing about this option is that they offer drop-offs in several locations in both Illinois and Indiana.
+This a shame, since the nice thing about this option was that they offered drop-offs in several locations in both Illinois and Indiana.

 PRIVATE TRANSFERS

-If you’re looking for a private alternative to shuttles, there are many options to choose from.
+Now let's talk luxury!
+If you’re looking for a private alternative to shuttles, there are many options for you.

-This section will cover each of the private cars and limos you can take from O’Hare or Midway to Downtown Chicago.
+I will cover each of the private cars and limo services you can take from O’Hare or Midway to Downtown Chicago.

-Most private transfers will require you to pay a flat fee for the service, but they won’t charge anything more for additional passengers up to a certain limit.
+However, they won’t charge more for additional passengers up to a certain limit.

 Private O’Hare Transfers